강의

 ⚖ Principle 1.
 Intuitive and Rich Visual Materials

-Just like the same food tastes better when it looks good,
+Just as the same food tastes better when it looks appealing,

 ⚖ Principle 2.
 Kindness